ldwilker10/predicting_obesity/README.md

 - For additional feature information and description along the code description for the values, those can be found at the CDC's link for the 2022 BRFSS (https://www.cdc.gov/brfss/annual_data/annual_2022.html)

 ![BRFSS Codebook](https://www.cdc.gov/brfss/annual_data/annual_2022.html)

+Upon data cleaning and preparation the final dataset had 209405 entries with 39 columns:

 ![dataset_name](link)